-In Ireland, there are many folklore stories associated with devil and his cloven feet.
-With the Irish being very superstitious such stories bring a lot of fear into people’s home.
+In Ireland, there are many folklore stories associated with the devil and his cloven feet.
+With the Irish being very superstitious such stories bring a lot of fear into people’s homes.

-This folklore tales dates back to when St Patrick was travelling in Ireland to help spread Christianity to a nation of pagans.
+This folklore tale dates back to when St Patrick was traveling in Ireland to help spread Christianity to a nation of pagans.

 The evil black pig of Monaghan

-Irish being pagans at the time believed the black pig as an omen of bad luck.
+The Irish, being pagans at the time, believed the black pig as an omen of bad luck.
 He would destroy farm crops, scare other farm animals, and make loud grunting noises in the dead of night.
 People were terrified of him and refused to venture alone outside during the night.

 The arrival of St Patrick